pchj/ModelEarth-RealityStream/README.md

 ## Data Sources

-Each Data Source can act as both a feature dataset and a target.
+Each data source has a location column, so it can act as both a feature and target.
+Location column names:

-For ML Classification.
+Country (2-char), State (2-digit fips), County or Fips (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char)

 **Industries (Features and Targets)**
 <a href="input/industries/">Industries Input Data</a>